rbisdorff/Digraph3/docSphinx/tutorial.rst

      'rankingScores', 'ratingCategories', 'relation', 'runTimes', 'valuationdomain']
     *------  Constructor run times (in sec.) ------*
     #Threads         : 1
-    Total time       : 0.02254
+    Total time       : 0.54058
-    Data input       : 0.00053
+    Data input       : 0.00191
-    Quantile classes : 0.00003
+    Quantile classes : 0.00361
-    Compute profiles : 0.00006
+    Compute profiles : 0.07990
-    Compute relation : 0.02040
+    Compute relation : 0.41333
-    Compute rating   : 0.00152
+    Compute rating   : 0.01617
     Compute sorting  : 0.00000

 Data input to the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class constructor (see Line 2) are a valid PerformanceQuantiles object *pq* and a compatible set *newActions* of new decision actions generated from the same random model.
+We
     >>> nqr.showActions()
     *----- show digraphs actions --------------*
     key:  a1001